 Lead-Based Paint Disclosure – Under federal law, landlords must include an explanation of the dangers of lead-based paints in a lease agreement when leasing a property with a dwelling unit built before 1978.

 Landlords may not require a security deposit in excess of one (1) month’s rent, unless the tenant will be living with a pet, in which case the landlord may demand an additional twenty-five percent (25%) of the monthly rent. (§ 76-1416)

 Upon termination of a lease agreement, the landlord may retain a portion of the security deposit to account for owed rent, or damage to the property that resulted from the tenant’s failure to comply with the rental agreement.
 The remainder, along with a written itemization of any deductions, must be mailed to the tenant within fourteen (14) days of the termination of the tenancy.
 If the tenant has not provided a new address to the landlord, the itemization and funds should be sent to the tenant’s last known address.
-If this fails to reach the tenant, the landlord must, within sixty (60) days of attempting to reach the tenant, provide the funds to the State Treasurer. (§ 76-1416)
+If this fails to reach the tenant, the landlord must, within one (1) year of attempting to reach the tenant, provide the funds to the State Treasurer, as the deposit would be categorized as “abandoned property” at that point. (§ 76-1416)